A 45-Day Educational Assessment for Adolescents

 At the conclusion of the IAP, the Team, composed of professionals from Wayside Youth & Family Support Network/Wayside Academy, the referring public school, and the family meet to review the assessment reports and develop a plan for transition to an appropriate educational setting.
 Participation of advocates, agency representatives or other professionals is determined by each case.

-Upon request, the clinical staff can complete psychiatric and psychopharmacological assessments.
+Upon request, additional assessments, including complete psychiatric and psychopharmacological evaluations, can be completed.